This One Product Is My Secret Weapon for Skin That Glows All Day Long

 Formula: Water-based and silicone-free

 Again, not technically a primer, but this Saie product is great for applying under foundation for some seriously glowing skin.
 The formula is a little thicker, but it sinks in instantly to create a dewy base.
-You can also apply this on top of your foundation to act as a highlighter, which makes it even more of a winner in my eyes.
+You can also apply this on top of your foundation to act as a highlighter, making it even more effective in my view.

 Pros